Hugh Hetherington Hearing Aid Museum

 Click picture for larger view

-End view of the Sonotone Model 400 carbon hearing aid bone conductor transducer showing the stylized Sonotone "S".
+Outside view of the metal battery case of the Sonotone Model 400 carbon hearing aid

 Click picture for larger view